Saint Library

 Legacy

-Founded the Vincentians to train priests for the rural poor, and co-founded the Daughters of Charity with Louise de Marillac.
-Died in 1660 and was canonized in 1737.
+He founded the Congregation of the Mission in 1625 to train clergy and evangelize the rural poor, then co-founded the Daughters of Charity with Louise de Marillac in 1633.
+He died in Paris on September 27, 1660, and was canonized in 1737.

 Key Moments